-All students registering for US athletics must file two current health forms before the first practice and will be considered ineligible to participate in practice or competition until they are submitted:
+All students registering for US athletics must file the WIAA clearance form dated after April 1st, 2022 before the first practice and will be considered ineligible to participate in practice or competition until they are submitted:

-- 1. WIAA Clearance Form: This form is required for all rising freshman, first-time athletes, and new-to-Prairie students.
+1. WIAA Clearance Form: This form is required for all rising freshman, first-time athletes, and new-to-Prairie students.
 If your child is due to file a WIAA exam, that form was mailed to you or can be found here.
-Please file this form electronically on the ATR portal. - 2.
-Prairie's Health Office form: Exams must be dated on or after April 1st, 2017 to be considered valid.
-Please file the form with the Prairie Health Office.
+Please file this form electronically on the ATR portal.